dyeo/escrotum/README.rst

       SPECIAL STRINGS
-      Both the --exec and filename parameters can take format specifiers that are expanded by escrotum when encountered.
+      Both the --exec and filename parameters can take format specifiers that are expanded by scrotre when encountered.

       There are two types of format specifier.
 Characters preceded by a '%' are interpreted by strftime(2).
 See man strftime for examples.
       These options may be used to refer to the current date and time.

-      The second kind are internal to escrotum and are prefixed by '$' The following specifiers are recognised:
+      The second kind are internal to scrotre and are prefixed by '$' The following specifiers are recognised:
       	$f image path/filename (ignored when used in the filename)
+      	$u a one-time uuid
       	$w image width
       	$h image height
       Example:
-      	scrotre '%Y-%m-%d-%H%M%S_$wx$h_escrotum.png'
+      	scrotre '%Y-%m-%d-%H%M%S_$wx$h_scrotre.png'
-      	Creates a file called something like 2013-06-17-082335_263x738_escrotum.png
+      	Creates a file called something like 2013-06-17-082335_263x738_scrotre.png

       EXIT STATUS CODES
       1 can't get the window by xid